trenusch/nalgene/README.md

 perfect tense

 * Attributes are specified like this: Attribute("laffe", "rund", known=True), where "laffe" represents the entity which is specified by the attribute.
-It is important that attributes are added only after the entity is added (see order in the list, entities must be above attributes)!
+It is important that attributes are added only after the entity is added.

-Finally, click generate to generate an output sentence, which will be printed in the console.
 ## Syntax

 A .nlg nalgene grammar file is a set of sections separated by a blank line.
 Every section takes this shape: